He is a man driven to extremes.

 In a recent interview, Steinman talked about life with Meat Loaf and Lloyd Webber, pop music and theater, his lifelong obsession with Peter Pan, his Hannibal Lecter fixation and the extremes to which he will go for his art.
 "I would do almost anything for what I create," Steinman says.
 "I don't know if I would kill someone, but I would consider it.
 I can be like a savage mother wolf protecting a cub when it comes to a song."

 How Strange Is He?

 Says Meat Loaf: "Jimmy's a very strange human being.
-I love him,
+I love him, but he's funny."